wandb/docs/docs/guides/artifacts/quickstart.md

 ---
-description: Quickstart on how to create, track, and use a dataset artifact with W&B.
+description: Artifacts quickstart shows how to create, track, and use a dataset artifact with W&B.
 ---

 # Quickstart